-A website visitor (or visitor for short) is the person who viewed one or more pages of a website, while the visitor status represents his/her interaction on the website timewise: newcomer, returning or converted.
-The visitor status is important in improving overall business strategy.
+A website visitor (or visitor for short) is a person who viewed one or more pages of a website, while the visitor status represents their interaction on the website: new, returning or converted.
+The visitor status is important in improving overall business strategies.

 About Website Visitors

 A website visitor is a person who enters/views a website, no matter the number of pages.

 Web analytics tools, monitor the number of visitors, their status and history.

 In the Visitors menu, users are able to access the following information:

 - A list of the latest visitors with their status (new, returning and conversion visitor) and other relevant information about them